MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-webdeploy-iis-deploygroups.md

 [!INCLUDE [create-deployment-group](../_shared/create-deployment-group.md)]

-## Define your CD release process
+## Define your CD release pipeline

-Your CD release process picks up the artifacts published by your CI build and then deploys them to your IIS servers.
+Your CD release pipeline picks up the artifacts published by your CI build and then deploys them to your IIS servers.

 1. Do one of the following: